-Ecommerce is growing and fast.
+Ecommerce is growing faster than ever in 2023.
 Thus the popular question, Amazon Vs eBay, which is better to sell on?

-As of 2021, it is estimated that the number of online shoppers will have grown from 2.05 billion to 2.14 billion.
+As of 2021, it was estimated that the number of online shoppers had grow n from 2.05 billion to 2.14 billion.
 That is more than 25% of the world (7.7 billion people) shopping online.

-In terms of ecommerce sales, the revenue is projected to grow from 3.53 trillion US dollars to 6.54 trillion US dollars in 2022.
+In terms of ecommerce sales, the revenue grew from 3.53 trillion US dollars to 6.54 trillion US dollars in 2022.

 Nonetheless, even with the mindset to capitalize on these numbers and what seems to be becoming an important part of global commerce – as years go by, often sellers hit a wall when faced with the question; which ecommerce platform could best suit their budget and business goals.

 With up to 24 million ecommerce sites in the world to choose from, surely this even gets tougher to crack than the common nut we’re used to.

 That is why in this article, we are going to decipher the key part of this problem by comparing the world’s number one ecommerce market, Amazon, with its very close competitor eBay.